SrivatsanViswanathan/bookstore/README.md

 ## Concepts Used

-- Object Oriented Programming because everything is an object
 - Inheritence for Users, Owners, and Customer.
 A user of the application is either an Owner or a Customer so Owner and Customer have an inheritence relationship with User
 - Encapsulation for accessing data.
 Only Owner can access Customer and Books data through private methods
 - Reading and Writing to files